 Seen from this perspective, the desire for immortality – the desire that this discrete, particular life form, which, in the grand scheme of things, is utterly insignificant, should endure forever – is merely another example of our immaturity and our pitifully limited understanding.
 If we are alive at this moment in time, it is because a great many other living creatures, both plant and animal, have given their lives, which were ended prematurely, so that we might be nourished and thus enabled to live on.
 But instead of being grateful for these sacrifices, as we should be, we view them as no more than our due, because we believe that we humans are the masters of the world.
 In behaving thus, we demonstrate our profound ingratitude, for, having received in such abundance the sacrifice of other living creatures, we should be willing to give so that new Life may be born.
 And it is precisely in the act of dying that we achieve this last act of generosity, when we return to the fertile and ever-renewing Void from which all Life is born.
 But instead, most of us “civilized” people have a horror of the idea of worms or other creatures eating our dead bodies – bodies, be it remembered, for which we have absolutely no more need or use when we are dead.

-Other animals who stoically accept their fate, whether they eat or are eaten, understand the Continuum of Life far better than we ignorant humans do.
+Other animals who stoically accept their fate understand the Continuum of Life far better than we ignorant humans do.
 Their apparent lack of the fear of death is not a sign that they are less intelligent than we are; it is a sign that they understand, in a way that we do not, that the death of the individual organism is part of the great Cycle or Continuum of Life.
 Although every individual creature will eventually die, the great Continuum of Life, in which each individual participates by being born and later dying, continues unabated.
 If one understands the Unity of all Life, no matter its form, then one’s fear of death disappears in the glorious and profound recognition that one’s death is merely the prelude for new Life.

 Life is not a circle.
 It is a never-ending continuum that goes on and on, as it has for billions of years, while it constantly changes its particular manifestations.
 Even each discrete packet of life displays this constant change as it grows and develops, from seed or egg to embryo, infant, mature individual, and then to old age, before finally succumbing to death.
 Life does not stand still – it is constantly changing, developing, and evolving.
 Heraclitus was right when he said that the only constant thing in life is change.
 Viewed and understood rightly, death is not even the last stage of Life: it is a necessary part of all Life, since every living organism is made up of elements that were assembled together, in the act of birth and the gradual, transformative processes of growth, from other former living organisms, and, in dying, will go to nourish and create new life forms.